-- Here is an example from a Wikipedia article on dogs.
+- Here is an statement from an (archived) Wikipedia article on dogs.

-- Many citations include links, but not this one.
+Many citations include links to full text, but many do not.
 If you want to find the source, contact a librarian on LibChat, or sometimes you can find an article by copying its citation into Google Scholar.